-Kettleman Hills Facility Enforcement
+Kettleman Hills Facility Compliance

-DTSC conducts an unannounced Comprehensive Evaluation Inspection every year at the Kettleman Hills Facility (Facility) to determine if the facility is operating in compliance with hazardous waste laws and regulations, as well as the DTSC approved permit.DTSC also evaluates the facility's financial assurance for closure and post-closure care with a Financial Records Review each year.
+DTSC conducts an unannounced Comprehensive Evaluation Inspection (CEI) every year at the Kettleman Hills Facility (Facility) to determine if the facility is operating in compliance with hazardous waste laws and regulations, as well as the DTSC approved permit.DTSC also evaluates the facility's financial assurance for closure and post-closure care with a Financial Records Review each year.